bmcage/skills4smartex/level02/construction.md

 a design, or use transfer vinyl paper, or transfer paper, or embroidery.
 Make sure in your design it is clear where the LED-Lights go.
 A single small coincell battery can power maximally 6 LED in this set up
 3. Conductive thread or conductive fabric.
 You need a high conductive (low resistance) fabric or yarn.
 Some options:
     1. Silver coated fabric with conductive adhesive on one side.
-Mi
-    2. Stainless steel.
+We only require a small band like from [Mission Control Lab](https://missioncontrollab.com/collections/technologist-and-teacher-supply/products/space-tape)
+    2. Conductive fabric which needs to be sewed on your base fabric, eg from [adafruit](https://www.adafruit.com/product/1168)
+    3. Stainless steel yarn.
 The cheapest option.
 Many resellers of [adafruit Stainless Thin Conductive Thread](https://www.adafruit.com/product/640), for example [Mouser](https://www.mouser.be/ProductDetail/Adafruit/603?qs=sGAEpiMZZMu%252BmKbOcEVhFQfi8wYXkauJFoZL2xpCq%252BVRONBlSbRF3w%3D%3D)
-    3. Silver plated yarn.
+    4. Silver plated yarn.
 The highest conductivity.
 Madeira has a range for embroidery that can be bought from every Madeira reseller: [HC 12 150m SMALL CONE](https://shop.madeira.co.uk/hc-12-150m-sample-(high-conductive)_hc12-smp-xxx-xxx.htm)
 4. LED lights.
 You can use standard ones (cheapest) or specially designed (brighter)
     1. Sewable LED lights with integrated resistor, eg from [Kitronik](https://www.kitronik.co.uk/2746-electro-fashion-sewable-5mm-led-holder-pack-of-10.html)
     2. Standard 3V LED packs, eg from [amazon.de](https://www.amazon.de/APTWONZ-2-poligen-Diffuse-Leuchtdioden-Elektronikkomponenten/dp/B06X3VT6TD)